ebootdpr/ebootdpr/README.md

-### Hi there, I am Rodrigo Toobe
+# Hi there, I am Rodrigo Toobe
+##

+I studied for a Full Stack Developer title at Henry bootcamp for 5 months.
+But I already knew the fundamentals of programming because I learned the fundamentals of programming in C when I was 15 years old, and I learned a little bit more in university at Electronics engineering, where I learned OOP.
+Now I'm looking for a job that will challenge me to improve my programming and problem-solving abilities.

-Currently I'm interested in:
+## Currently I'm interested in:
 <p align="left">
 <img src="https://readme-components.vercel.app/api?component=logo&fill=black&logo=WebAssembly"/>
 <img src="https://readme-components.vercel.app/api?component=logo&fill=black&logo=go"/>